 Hydration types.
 MobyWat predicts hydration of the surface (SF) of a single solute molecule (target) or the interface (IF) of a target-ligand complex.
-Tests of SF predictions were recently published (Jeszenői et al. 2015a).
-Results of experimenting on extra tricks for "filling" the IF region with water and the corresponding methodology will be submitted for publication soon (Jeszenői et al. 2015b).
+Tests of SF predictions were published (Jeszenői et al. 2015).
+Methods are also available for "filling" the IF region with water (Jeszenői et al. 2016a).
 Fig. 2.1 shows molecular situations for both hydration types.